Magnetic nanoparticles: Co-precipitation

 atmosphere at room temperature or at elevated temperature.
 The size, shape, and composition of the magnetic nanoparticles very much depends on the type of salts used (e.g.chlorides, sulfates, nitrates), the Fe2+/Fe3+ ratio, the reaction temperature, the pH value and ionic strength of the media, and the mixing rate with the base solution used to provoke the precipitation.
 The co-precipitation approach has been used extensively to produce ferrite nanoparticles of controlled sizes and magnetic properties.
 A variety of experimental arrangements have been reported to facilitate continuous and large–scale co–precipitation of magnetic particles by rapid mixing.
 Recently, the growth rate of the magnetic nanoparticles was measured in real-time during the precipitation of magnetite nanoparticles by an integrated AC magnetic susceptometer within the mixing zone of the reactants.

-Hydrothermal

-Hydrothermal synthesis is a common wet chemical method for forming various magnetic nanoparticles, including magnetite and manganese or cobalt ferrites.
-The main advantage of this method is the ability to increase solutions temperatures above their boiling point, and it helps to form small size and crystalline nanoparticles.

 Thermal decomposition

 Magnetic nanocrystals with smaller size can essentially be synthesized through the thermal decomposition of alkaline organometallic compounds in high-boiling organic solvents containing stabilizing surfactants.

-This method is highly applicable for core-shell types small in size and nanoparticles, such as 7 and 17 nm oleic acid coated cobalt ferrite.
+The use of microwave chemistry can rapidly speed up the production of magnetic nanoparticles via thermal decomposition.
+Sullivan at al. developed a one-pot microwave method that allows the magnetic nanoparticles to be produced and functionalised with glutaraldehyde, at the same time.
+Producing a magnetic nanoparticle that is ready for biomedical applications.